There’s nothing better than creating soul food straight from the garden.

 To ensure that you get the best out of your crop, make sure that your soil doesn’t dry out by watering regularly.
 It’s especially important to keep the soil moist for the first two weeks of germination.
-To grow healthier, stronger and more disease resistant carrots, plant them in a specialised vegetable potting mix, like Scotts Osmocote Tomato, Vegetable & Herb Premium Potting Mix.
+To grow healthier, stronger and more disease-resistant carrots, plant them in a specialised vegetable potting mix, like Scotts Osmocote Tomato, Vegetable & Herb Premium Potting Mix.

 This well-loved vegetable is the perfect healthy addition to those warm potato bakes, mac and cheese or casserole dishes.

-Broccoli grow best in a sunny spot, so make sure you position them in a protected spot with lots of rays and water them regularly.
+Broccoli grows best in a sunny spot, so make sure you position them in a protected spot with lots of rays and water them regularly.
 Also, to ensure a greater harvest that you can later enjoy, feed your broccoli with Scotts Performance Naturals Fertiliser for Tomato, Vegetable & Herb.

 Regardless of the cuisine, garlic will add just that perfect, little bit of extra flavour.
-Especially, in many Aussie kitchens, garlic is a staple and great addition to home cooked roasts or marinades.
+Especially, in many Aussie kitchens, garlic is a staple and great addition to home-cooked roasts or marinades.

 A great tip for growing garlic is to not water the soil until after the cloves have germinated, which will occur approximately two weeks after planting.
 Following this, ensure that you water the soil often enough so that it remains moist but not wet.

 Thyme is a versatile and beloved herb used in a wide range of cuisine.
-It can be used fresh or dried, and works well in lots of your winter warmer faves, such as soups, pastas, roasted veggies, pizza and lamb.
+It can be used fresh or dried and works well in lots of your winter warmer faves, such as soups, pastas, roasted veggies, pizza and lamb.